 Kepler may be a place that non-astrologers find different and strange.
 But for astrologers, Kepler is where they can find the many stories of their astrological history, philosophies, and techniques and share those stories with others, who in their turn will remember them, add to them and pass them on.

 I have been blessed by the opportunity to help build this institution.
 I am also very thankful to everyone who believed in my skills and helped me throughout the years.
 I hope that I can pass this gift on to this next group who are picking up the baton.
 I am confident in their commitment and enthusiasm and look forward to seeing what new directions open in the future.

 p.s.
 I’m not going away entirely!
-I will still serve on the Board, participate as an instructor and help with the technical aspects of being an online school.
+I will still be an instructor, a member of the Board of Trustees and help with the technical aspects of being an online school.